hwdsl2/docker-ollama/README.md

 Part of the [Self-Hosted AI Stack](https://github.com/hwdsl2/self-hosted-ai-stack) — deploy a complete self-hosted AI stack with a single command.

 Docker image to run an [Ollama](https://github.com/ollama/ollama) local LLM server.
-Provides an OpenAI-compatible API for running large language models locally.
+Provides Ollama's OpenAI-compatible `/v1` API subset for running large language models locally.
 Based on Debian Trixie (slim).
 Designed to be simple, private, and secure by default.

 **Features:**